MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 Imagine you get coordinates in NED (x forward, y right, z down) and want to map them to Unity (x right, y up, z forward).

-My recipe is as follow:
+My recipe is as follows:
-1) Draw the camera perspectives on paper with the source coordinate convention (here: NED) on the left and target (here: Unity) on the right.
+1) Draw the camera perspectives on paper with the source coordinate convention (here: NED) on the left and the target (here: Unity) on the right.
-2) Iterate over the the left (i.e., source) axes and ask yourself: Which target unit do I get for my source unit.
+2) Iterate over the left (i.e., source) axes and ask yourself: Which target unit do I get for my source unit?
 That's basically what conversion is, right?
-For each axes, note the answer in a colum, filling up from left to right.
+For each axis, note the answer in a column, filling up from left to right.
-3) Once done, you have 3 colums, making up an orthonormal matrix with determinant 1 (i.e., a rotation matrix), or an orthonormal matrix with determinant -1 (because handedness flipped).
+3) Once done, you have 3 columns, making up an orthonormal matrix with determinant 1 (i.e., a rotation matrix), or an orthonormal matrix with determinant -1 (because handedness flipped).

-## Step 3: Point conversion
+## Step 3: Point conversions
-In order to convert incoming points from the source coordinate frame, pre-multiply the convention transform matrix to your incoming source points.
+To convert incoming points from the source coordinate frame, pre-multiply the convention transform matrix to your incoming source points.

 ## Step 4: Rotation conversion
 Converting rotations is a bit more intricate again.